Battle of Thessalonica (2nd 1040): Origins of the conflict

 The news of the successes of the uprising of Peter Delyan, which broke out in the beginning of 1040 in Belgrade, soon reached Armenia, where many Bulgarian nobles were resettled after the fall of the First Bulgarian Empire in 1018.
 The most influential of these was Alusian, the second son of the last Bulgarian Emperor Ivan Vladislav (1015–1018).
 Dressed as a mercenary soldier he went to Constantinople from where he got to Bulgaria despite the strict control.

 The battle

 His arrival would mean more tensions in the rebel camp because Alusian could also claim the throne and he kept his origin in secret until he found supporters.
 Peter II Delyan welcomed his cousin although he knew that Alusian might be a potential candidate for his crown.
-Peter II gave Alusian a 40,0000-strong army to attack Thessalonica, the second largest city in the Byzantine Empire.
+Peter II gave Alusian a 40,000-strong army to attack Thessalonica, the second largest city in the Byzantine Empire.

 Alusian proved to be an incapable general: when he reached the city he attacked the Byzantine army with his tired troops.
 The Bulgarians could not fight effectively and were defeated.
 They suffered heavy casualties - 15,000 perished in the battle.
-Alusian fled from the battlefield, leaving his army behind.
+Alusian fled, leaving his army behind.